sfxon/MyfavOrg/README.md

 # MyfavOrg

-Shopware 6 plugin to manage an organizations staff.
-Create roles, acl and teams.
+Extends your Shopware 6 store with functionality for companies.
+Now you can create Company accounts with sub-accounts.
 You can manage orders for team members and limit budgets.
+An integrated acl let's you define, which user can take which action in the shop.